 Arguably the most unique supercross event in Australian history

-We take a look back at arguably the most spectacular supercross/motocross event ever held in this country.
-The Red Bull City X dropped our sport into the centre of Sydney for everyone to see
+We take a look back at arguably the most spectacular supercross or motocross event ever held in Australia.
+The Red Bull City-X dropped our sport into the centre of Sydney for everyone to see

 STORY BY SHANE BOOTH PHOTOGRAPHY BY DA ARCHIVES